jpverkamp/blog/content/programming/stackexchange/2015-01-01-generating-omnichromatic-images.md

 One problem is that unless you have a specific power, this isn't quite going to give you an even split, but it's certainly better than the previous examples.

-Another idea would be to make use of {{< wikipedia "gray codes" >}}, rather than directly use the indicies.
+Another idea would be to make use of [[wiki:gray codes]](), rather than directly use the indicies.
 Also known as a reflected binary code, the idea of a gray code is that between any two values, you change only one bit.
 This has two advantages.
 First, gray codes avoid the sudden change we have in previous images where we go from the end of one iteration to the beginning of the next.
-Second, gray codes essentially form a {{< wikipedia "space filling curve" >}}.
+Second, gray codes essentially form a [[wiki:space filling curve]]().
 If you have a power of 2, *n* gray codes will cover the same space as *n* sequential values, just in a different order.
 Let's see what that means for our color generation:

 ```racket
 (define (->gray-code i)